METALS-Copper down on rising stockpiles, strike threat curbs losses

 BAUXITE, NICKEL: Indonesia has issued recommendations to two more companies to allow them to export mineral ores.

-NICKEL: Nickel fell 0.8 percent to a one-week low of $9,105 adding to a 2.2 percent decline made in the previous session on plentiful supply from Indonesia and the Philippines.
+NICKEL: Nickel was bid down 0.9 percent to a one-week low of $9,100 adding to a 2.2 percent decline made in the previous session on plentiful supply from Indonesia and the Philippines.

 (Additional reporting by Melanie Burton in Melbourne; Editing by Edmund Blair)